The IoT Protection Challenge

 A collaborative strategy is required between the device vendors and device operators in the field to manage cyber risks across the IoT industry.
 This supply chain begins in the fabrication lab of the semiconductor (chipset) vendor with a root-of-trust anchor (the secure element).
 The original equipment manufacturer (OEM) or original device manufacturer (ODM) must then integrate a root-of-trust anchor on the equipment (mezzanine board) as a contract manufacturer for the device vendors.
 The system integrator may then assemble hardened subsystem components from a plurality of device vendors for the specialized IoT industry.
 Finally, a device operator manages the operations, administration, maintenance and provisioning services.

 With the advent of software-as-a-service (SaaS) utility models for capital and operational expense reduction, cybersecurity services for IoT devices will inevitably migrate to public, private, or community cloud-based IoT platforms.
 The passage from on-premise to on-cloud, and the adoption gap between the mainstream device vendors and the managed security service providers, needs to be bridged with a holistic cyber risk management platform that enables digital transformation in the IoT industry.

-IoT Risk Matrix
+IoT Risk Model